Coenicorn/Astar/README.md

 If you're able to run the code, I'm sure you're smart enough to alter some source code ;)

 Thanks for reading this lol, didn't expect anyone to do that tbh

+## Static library

+To use the static library, copy the files in lib_files.
+There's a header (.h) and a library (.a) file in there.
+To compile with these, link with the .a file with flag "-lastar", and include the .h file.
+That should be it!
+If you don't know what linking is, what are you doing here? (jk, look it up, it's not that difficult ;))